cimitrasoftware/activedirectory/README.md

 [ARCHITECTURE]
 All the PowerShell scripts use these two files:

-1. settings.cfg
+1. **settings.cfg**
-- A simple text file with a syntax of VARIABLE=VALUE, for example: SERVER_ADDRESS=192.168.1.2
+- A simple text file with a syntax of VARIABLE=VALUE, for example: **SERVER_ADDRESS=192.168.1.2**

-2. config_reader.ps1
+2. **config_reader.ps1**
-- The config_reader.ps1 script is sourced by all the other PowerShell scripts so that they can benefit from the config_reader.ps1's ability to read from the settings.cfg file
+- The config_reader.ps1 script is sourced by all the other PowerShell scripts so that they can benefit from the ability of the config_reader.ps1 script to read from the settings.cfg file

 [THE SCRIPTS]
-This is a group of PowerShell scripts that use a common configuration file (settings.cfg).
+This is a group of PowerShell scripts that use a common configuration file (**settings.cfg**) and common script (**config_reader.ps1**) to create on place to set variables in all of the scripts.
 If you edit the configuration file, then you need not change the scripts in any fashion.
-This method of common configuration makes it easy to use these scripts without any need to change the scripts in any fashion.

 The PowerShell scripts allow for the following: